pikakid98/decluttertube/README.md

 `NoHate` Removes the "Held For Review" tab in YouTube Studio

+`NoAudioLib` Removes the Audio Library button from YouTube Studio (It's intended for copyright free music, But I've been claimed by music from it.
+So it's useless)

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported